Regulation 2018/1999 on the Governance of the Energy Union and Climate Action

 4) contribute to greater regulatory certainty as well as contribute to greater investor certainty and help take full advantage of opportunities for economic development, investment stimulation, job creation and social cohesion.

 This document creates the national energy and climate plans that all Member States must submit to the EU.

 Related litigation cases

-On September 15, 2020, Greenpeace Spain, Oxfam Intermón, and Ecologistas en Acción filed suit against the Spanish Government, alleging failure to take adequate action on climate change.
-The plaintiffs assert that Spain is in violation of Regulation (EU) 2018/1999 of the European Parliament and of...
+On September 15, 2020, Greenpeace Spain, Oxfam Intermón, and Ecologistas en Acción filed a motion notifying the Supreme Court of their intention to sue the Spanish Government, alleging failure to take adequate action on climate change.
+The plaintiffs assert that Spain is in violation of Regulatio...